 (1) There are many lines in the eye; the eye is an ovoid; none obviously stand out.
 Why pick this line running through lens/cells?
 Why not pick ‘front’ as what lies orthogonal to that line — to the side of the line?

-(2) It’s a straight line.
+(2) One reason is that it is a straight line.
 But there are many straight lines passing through the eye.

-(3) What makes that line straight rather than crooked or curved?
+(3) And, even if it is the line, what makes that line straight rather than crooked or curved?

 The ‘veridical’ in ‘how things visually appear in veridical perception’ depends in part on veridical direction.
 Things visually seem to lie in front of us.
 So, what determines the veridicality of that ‘in front’?